Getting Joplin Server to work behind NGINX

 - POSTGRES_HOST=db

-I like to create /etc/nginx/sites-available/subdomain.mydomain.tld.conf for each, then symbolic link to sites-enabled with.
-Which is I think the best practice, according to the grey beards.
+Create /etc/nginx/sites-available/subdomain.mydomain.tld.conf for each, then symbolic link to sites-enabled with.
+Which is I think the best and only practice, according to the grey beards.

 /etc/nginx/sites-available/$ ln -s ./my-subdomain.fitib.us.conf ../sites-enabled/my-subdomain.fitib.us.conf